 Program of Studies

 Our curriculum serves a range of academic abilities.
 We offer 15 AP courses and 23 Honors sections as well as support for students who benefit from extra help with coursework.
 Technology, a powerful tool for learning, is integrated into courses across the curriculum.
 Each classroom has a SMART Board or JTouch screen, and teachers use iPads and Apple TV to enhance teaching.
 The Director of the Copley Library is current with 21st century research options and serves as a valuable resource to faculty and students.
-A faculty committee monitors the school’s curriculum and encourages the incorporation of current, sound practices.
+A faculty committee monitors the school’s curriculum and encourages the incorporation of current, sound practice.

 - The Arts: Music, Theater, and Visual Arts